 True West is both an original and highly faithful adaptation – one that is definitely worthy of your time.

-Amid one of the toughest periods for the West End in years, where platforms like Central Tickets are making a killing from giving away free tickets just to fill seats, this production feels like the shot in the arm that the industry needs.
 A star of Harrington’s calibre and talent will naturally draw in a large audience, in what will be his first stage production since the last season of Game of Thrones wrapped up.

 The Game of Thrones franchise certainly has the commercial pull to fill seats.
 The series has spawned the most profitable HBO merchandising operation in its history, as well as countless books, spin-offs, and an award-winning video game series from Telltale Games.
 Moreover, Harrington himself has featured as a major selling point for high-selling Game of Thrones content, with the branded online casino slot from Betway, featuring his likeness, proving to be extremely popular.